 Have a question about the North Carolina Museum of History’s online educator workshops?
 Not sure what an online workshop entails?
 You’re not alone!
 Here are some commonly asked questions.
 Don’t see your question here?
 Contact Sally Bloom at 919-814-7028 or email@example.com.

 Q: How many CEUs can I earn from participating in a workshop?

-A: You can earn up to four CEUs (forty contact hours) of a combination of regular, reading/literacy, and/or technology credits per course.
+A: You can earn up to four CEUs (forty contact hours) of a combination of education/social studies; reading/literacy; and/or digital learning competency credits per course.
 Credits are awarded for each completed workshop assignment.
 If you do not finish a workshop, you will receive credit for the assignments you have completed.
 To see a breakdown of credit opportunities for each workshop, look here.

 Q: I’m not teaching now but want to maintain my North Carolina teaching certification.
 Can I take an online workshop for CEU credit?

 A: Yes.
-Many teachers who are not currently teaching take these workshops for CEU credit.
+Many educators who are not currently teaching take these workshops for CEU credit.